fredxotic/Week-4/README.md

 # AI For Software Engineering - Week 4 Assignment

-This repository contains my submission for the Week 4 assignment on AI applications in software engineering, featuring theoretical analysis, practical implementations, and ethical reflections.
+This repository contains Our submission for the Week 4 assignment on AI applications in software engineering, featuring theoretical analysis, practical implementations, and ethical reflections.

 ## 📁 Repository Structure